pierreprinetti/certbot/README.md

 	-d nginx:mainline-alpine
 ```

-Example configuration for `example.com` in your dockerized nginx:
+Example configuration for `example.com` in your containerized nginx:

 ```
 server {